Setting the Stage in Your Company with Good Communication & Business Etiquette

 Corporate Class’s exclusive one-on-one training sessions will not only help you become more aware of your strategic capabilities as a woman, but we’ll also show you how to build executive presence and use the right body language to get ahead in your career and hopefully bag that next promotion!

-Dining Etiquette Matters – Eating Your Way to Success
+Business and Dining Etiquette Training – Eating Your Way to Success

 Don’t eat another important business meal without reading this first!